William Arthur Chalfant: Personal life

 Chalfant married Flora Mallory on 21 September 1892.
 They did not have any children.

 Death

-Bill Chalfant died at his home in Bishop at 12:30am on 5 November 1943.
+Chalfant died at his home in Bishop at 12:30am on 5 November 1943.
 He was 75 years old.

 Chalfant was buried in the family plot at the East Line Street Cemetery in Bishop with Christian Science funeral services.

 Legacy

 The Inyo Register continues to act as the primary newspaper for Inyo County, typically publishing three physical issues per week in addition to its online presence.

 California historian William Karhl wrote in his 1983 book Water and Power: The Conflict Over Los Angeles Water Supply in the Owens Valley that Chalfant's point of view regarding the City of Los Angeles' activities within Inyo County "informed most of the fictional accounts of the conflict that have appeared as novels and films."